Turkey, Brie & Peach Panini

 Hey friends!
 I’m about to scoot on out of here for a few days.
 Tomorrow I’ll be in the kitchen all day, cranking the radio up and doing a bunch of Thanksgiving prep.
 I’m getting the stuffing, cranberry sauce, pies and maybe even the gravy all ready before the big day so that come Thursday, I can just pop the bird in the oven, mash some ‘taters and relax with my fam!
 I’ll be back here Friday with another Thanksgiving leftover idea, but I wanted to bring you the first one today.
 Make sure you save some turkey for these sandwiches!

-Grab some leftover turkey (or turkey lunchmeat), gooey brie cheese, grainy Dijon mustard and some leafy arugula.
+Grab some leftover turkey (or turkey lunchmeat), gooey brie cheese (obsessed with it in Savory Baked Brie), grainy Dijon mustard and some leafy arugula.
 If you’re a cranberry lover, use some leftover cranberry sauce for this sandwich.
 But if you’re not (I’m not), it’s super simple to whip up a homemade chutney using another dried fruit (in this case, peaches) instead.
-Whatever fruit you choose, you’ll love the taste of the sweet fruit, savory turkey and creamy cheese together in these Turkey, Brie & Peach Paninis.
+Whatever fruit you choose, you’ll love the taste of the sweet fruit, savory turkey and creamy cheese together in these Turkey, Brie & Peach Panini.

 Happy Thanksgiving!
 I hope you have a great day with your loved ones and a delicious dinner!